QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 - Look at your Bloch Sphere plot - in particular, look at the vectors near each axis (x, y, z).
 It should look like the vectors are clustering around the axis, why?
 ***

+## Activity 7: Divergence of measurement error due to jitter